Solar

 Solar Lease

 A solar lease lets you use the system for a fixed monthly payment (typically $50–$200) without owning it.
-The leasing company owns the panels, claims the ITC, and handles maintenance.
-You save on electricity bills but capture less of the financial upside — typically 30–50% less in lifetime savings versus a loan purchase.
+The leasing company owns the panels and handles maintenance.
+You save on electricity bills but capture less of the financial upside — typically 30–50% less in lifetime savings versus a well-priced ownership case.
 Leases often include 2–3% annual payment escalators that may eventually approach or exceed grid electricity rate increases.
 Leases also complicate home sales; the buyer must qualify to assume the lease.

 Power Purchase Agreement (PPA)

-Under a PPA, a third-party company installs solar on your roof and sells you the electricity at a contracted rate — often $0.08 to $0.13/kWh, below typical retail rates.
+Under a PPA, a third-party company installs solar on your roof and sells you the electricity at a contracted rate — often below retail utility rates.
 You pay only for the energy produced, not for the system.
-Like a lease, the developer claims the tax credits.
-PPAs work well for homeowners who cannot benefit from a tax credit (due to low tax liability) or who want zero upfront cost with guaranteed savings but are willing to accept lower long-term returns.
+PPAs can work for homeowners who want zero upfront cost and maintenance coverage, but escalators, roof-transfer terms, and buyout clauses decide the real value.
 For a detailed 25-year cost comparison of all four options, see our Solar Lease vs Buy guide.

 Payback Period by Region